oracle/node-oracledb/doc/src/user_guide/connection_handling.rst

 There are a number of Oracle Database ``V$`` views that can be used to monitor DRCP.
-These are discussed in the Oracle documentation and in the Oracle technical paper `PHP Scalability and High Availability <https:// www.oracle.com/technetwork/topics/php/php-scalability-ha-twp-128842.pdf>`__.
+These are discussed in the Oracle documentation and in the Oracle technical paper `Extreme Oracle Database Connection Scalability with Database Resident Connection Pooling (DRCP) <https://www.oracle.com/docs/tech/drcp-technical-brief.pdf>`__.
 This paper also gives more detail on configuring DRCP.

 .. _privconn: